An isomorphism of motivic Galois groups: Betti realization for Morel-Voevodsky motives

-The category of effective motives without transfers will be obtained as the homotopy category of a model category to be described.
-The construction may profitably be viewed from the perspective of \emph{universal model dg categories} in the sense of~\cite{choudhury-gallauer:dg-hty}.
-Here, we start with a small category $\mathcal{C}$ with finite products, endowed with a Grothendieck topology $\tau$ and $I\in\mathcal{C}$ an ``object parametrizing homotopies''; also fix any ring $\Lambda$.
+For the category of effective motives without transfers, and just as with Nori motives, we will start with a certain category of varieties.
+Instead of imposing axioms satisfied by the Betti realization however, Morel and Voevodsky give the axioms explicitly (Mayer-Vietoris and homotopy invariance).
+The precise construction may profitably be viewed from the perspective of \emph{universal model dg categories} in the sense of~\cite{choudhury-gallauer:dg-hty}.

+We start with a small category $\mathcal{C}$ with finite products, endowed with a Grothendieck topology $\tau$ and $I\in\mathcal{C}$ an ``object parametrizing homotopies''; also fix any ring $\Lambda$.
 The category $\U\mathcal{C}=\psh(\mathcal{C},\ch(\Lambda))$ of presheaves on $\mathcal{C}$ with values in complexes of $\Lambda$-modules can be endowed with three model structures (among others): \begin{itemize} \item The \emph{projective model structure} whose fibrations (resp.~weak equivalences) are objectwise epimorphisms (resp.~quasi-isomorphisms).
 This defines the model category underlying the universal model dg category associated to $\mathcal{C}$.
 Its homotopy category is just the derived category $\Der{\U\mathcal{C}}$. \item The \emph{projective $\tau$-local model structure} arises from the projective model structure by Bousfield localization with respect to $\tau$-hypercovers.
 This defines the model category underlying the universal $\tau$-local model dg category associated to $\mathcal{C}$.
 Its homotopy category is equivalent to the derived category of $\tau$-sheaves on $\mathcal{C}$. \item The \emph{projective $(I,\tau)$-local model structure} arises as a further Bousfield localization with respect to arrows $\Lambda(I\times Y)[i]\to\Lambda(Y)[i]$, where $\Lambda:\mathcal{C}\to \U\mathcal{C}$ denotes the ``Yoneda embedding'', and $Y\in\mathcal{C}$ and $i\in\Z$ are arbitrary.
 This defines the model category underlying the universal $(\tau,I)$-local model dg category associated to $\mathcal{C}$.
 Its homotopy category is a $\Lambda$-linear unstable (or ``effective'') $I$-homotopy theory of $(\mathcal{C},\tau)$. \end{itemize} In each case, the model category is stable and monoidal (for the objectwise tensor product) hence the homotopy categories are triangulated monoidal.
 The following examples will be of interest to us (notation is explained subsequently):